ESCOMP/CTSM/doc/source/lilac/obtaining-building-and-running/setting-ctsm-runtime-options.rst

 .. figure:: ctsm_lilac_runtime_file_workflow.*

    CTSM/LILAC runtime file workflow.
-Files in black can be (and in some cases must be) edited before running the next step.
-Files in blue should **not** be edited directly.
+Files in blue can be (and in some cases must be) edited before running the next step.
+Files in purple (with italicized names) should **not** be edited directly.